magj3k/swiftpage/README.md

 My Website - http://www.magmhj.com

-MIT Animation Groups Website - http://mitag.mit.edu
+MIT Animation Group's Website - http://mitag.mit.edu

 ## How do I set up SwiftPage and what are its dependencies?